theupshift/chrdev/posts/2020-05-12-Coherence-and-Privacy.md

 For feedback, addionational alternatives, or simply a discussion: please let me know [@christian_fei](https://twitter.com/christian_fei) or contact me via crifei [at] protonmail.com

+It's useless to say that every service has other alternatives, these are my opinions.
+So, here we go.

+---

 # Email

 Gmail is probably the most widely used email service.